lmaccherone/session-elevation/session-elevation.md

 The new methods are optional.
 If a client invokes `session/*` on a server that does not implement them, the server **MUST** return an error.
 Clients that do not use sessions continue to operate unchanged.

-### Migration Path (Streamable HTTP ↔ Protocol-Level Sessions)
+### Session Mode Coexistence and Adoption

-This proposal is an alternative to Streamable HTTP’s Mcp-Session-Id and Last-Event-ID.
-Servers **MAY** support both, but a client **MUST** choose exactly one mode per connection.
+This proposal complements (not deprecates) Streamable HTTP’s `Mcp-Session-Id` / `Last-Event-ID` mode.
+Servers **MAY** implement:

-Existing Streamable HTTP deployments can adopt this proposal incrementally:
+- Transport-mode sessions (header-based; defined only for Streamable HTTP today)

-- Dual support: Continue honoring Mcp-Session-Id / Last-Event-ID while also implementing session/* methods.
+- Protocol-mode sessions (the `session/*` methods + `sessionEventId`)

-- Coalescing upgrade: Use MCP-level semantics (e.g., notifications/resources/updated coalescing) when resuming via sessionEventId, even if legacy clients still depend on transport headers.
+Clients **MAY** operate *both kinds* of sessions with the same server concurrently (e.g., one long-lived transport-mode session plus several protocol-mode sessions) provided each individual session uses exactly one mode for its entire lifetime.

-- Eventual deprecation (optional): Over time, prefer protocol-level sessions for all transports; potentially deprecate transport-specific session support in a later version of MCP.
+Existing deployments can adopt protocol-mode incrementally:

-#### Mode Selection and Conflict Handling
+- Dual support: Honor `Mcp-Session-Id` / `Last-Event-ID` *and* expose `session/*`.

-- Modes (mutually exclusive per connection):
+- Prefer protocol semantics where appropriate (e.g., coalescing) without breaking legacy transport-mode users.
-  - Transport mode: Client uses Mcp-Session-Id and/or Last-Event-ID; client does not invoke `session/*`.
+- MCP may later decide to phase down transport-only semantics, but this document does **not** require or presume deprecation.

-  - Protocol mode: Client invokes `session/*` and uses `sessionEventId`.
+#### Session Mode Selection and Conflicts

-  - No-session mode: Neither mechanism is used.
+Mode is bound **per session**, not globally per client or per server.

-- Mode selection (first-wins):
+- A session created via `session/start` is protocol-mode; all subsequent resume operations for that `sessionId` **MUST** use `session/resume` and `lastSessionEventId`.
-  - If the first session-scoped action is a `session/start`, the connection enters protocol mode.
-Any subsequent request carrying Mcp-Session-Id and/or Last-Event-ID on this connection **MUST** be rejected with an error.
+- A session established implicitly via transport headers (`Mcp-Session-Id`, `Last-Event-ID`) is transport-mode; attempts to manipulate it with `session/*` **MUST** be rejected.
-  - If the first request arrives with Mcp-Session-Id and/or Last-Event-ID, the connection enters transport mode.
-The server **MUST NOT** accept `session/*` on that connection and **MUST** return an error if attempted.
+- Upgrading/downgrading a session’s mode in-place is NOT supported; clients **MAY** end one session and start a new one under the other mode.

-- Conflicts:
+- If a client supplies *both* transport headers and protocol resume parameters for the *same* logical attempt, the server **MUST** reject with an error.
-  - If both Last-Event-ID and `lastSessionEventId` are supplied (e.g., via mixed client behavior), the server **MUST** reject with an error rather than guess precedence.
+- Connection multiplexing: A single physical connection **MAY** carry any number of independent sessions (transport-mode and/or protocol-mode) plus unaffiliated traffic.